 For those hosting social gatherings indoors, the maximum is 50 people.

-There is no cap on the number of people for worship services or those in restaurants, cafes, casinos or bingo halls, as long as hygiene and social distancing measures are in place.
+There is no cap on the number of people for worship services, or in restaurants, cafes, casinos or bingo halls, as long as hygiene and social distancing measures are in place.

-Alberta said it continues to flatten the curve on COVID-19, with 547 active cases and 41 people in hospital, nine of whom are in intensive care.
+Alberta says it continues to flatten the curve on COVID-19, with 559 active cases and 41 people in hospital.

 There have been 154 deaths linked to the illness in the province.